krprzenioslo/Hystrixwiki2/Dashboard.md

 Once you see that the dashboard has reached the &ldquo;Running&rdquo; state, open <a href="http://localhost:7979/hystrix-dashboard">http://localhost:7979/hystrix-dashboard</a>.

+# Run via Docker

+@mlabouardy has published a Docker image for the Hystrix dashboard.
+See <a href="https://github.com/mlabouardy/hystrix-dashboard-docker">https://github.com/mlabouardy/hystrix-dashboard-docker</a>.
+This is an external project, so please get feedback to @mlabouardy directly.
+Thanks @mlabouardy!

 # Installing the Dashboard

 ### Download